Hendrix-CS/csci150/labs/guess.md

 If you like, you may also modify `input_guess()` so that it ensures the user's guess is between 1 and 100, but this is not required.

-## Step 3 (3 points)
+## Step 3

 Since this game is so addictive, it's inconvenient to re-run it every time we want to play.
 In this step, you will modify the game so that the user can keep playing multiple rounds until they decide to stop.

-You should put another `while` loop around an appropriate part of your `main()` function so that it will repeat the entire game until the user wants to stop.
+First, create a new function called `run_game()`.
+It will not have any parameters nor will it return any value.
+Cut and paste the part of `main()` that begins with generating the random number to guess and ends with printing the number of guesses into this new function.
+Then place a call to `run_game()` in `main()` where that code used to be.
+Test the program and ensure it still works.

+Next, write a new `while` loop in `main()`.
+Inside the loop, call `run_game()` to play one round of the game.
+Then, ask the user whether they wish to play again.
+The loop should end if the user does not wish to play again.
 Here is what the output of your program might look like once you get this to work:

     Welcome to guess the number!